Eucalyptus gomphocephala: Natural history

-At the beginning of the twenty first century most of the tuart forest had been felled or cleared, and what remained was recognised as declining in diversity and health of this tree and the assemblages of associated plants, animals and fungi.
+At the beginning of the twenty first century most of the tuart forest had been felled or cleared.
+Prior to European settlement the tuart forests occupied an area of 125400 ha and they now cover an area of 17000 ha.
+What remained was recognised as declining in diversity and health of this tree and the assemblages of associated plants, animals and fungi.

+It was listed as endangered by the International Union for Conservation of Nature as of 2019.
+The species has an estimated extent of occurrence of 19490 km2 and an estimated area of occupancy of 256 km2 ranging from Jurien in the north to Ludlow State Forest in the south.
+The population is declining.